verlok/inp-workshop/guide/12-look-at-tooling.md

 # Look at tooling

-On this page, responsiveness is super visual, with the scores and timers and the counter UI... but when testing the average page its more subtle.
+On this page, responsiveness is super visual, with the scores and timers and the counter UI... but when testing the average page it is more subtle.

-When interactions do run long, its not always clear what the culprit is.
+When interactions do run long, it's not always clear what the culprit is.
 Is it:

 * Input Delay
 * Event Processing Times
 * Presentation Delay

-On any page you want, you can use devtools to help measure responsiveness.
+On any page you want, you can use dev tools to help measure responsiveness.

 * INP scores in console
-  * JS already added by default to this demo...
+  * JS is already added by default to this demo...
   * Expand details to see breakdowns
   * You can install the web-vitals extension on Chrome Desktop
   * You can add this JavaScript yourself to any page